-Yes, it can vary by each kid, age to age, all the differences, because as another mom has asked, within these questions, she said that eighteen months they transitioned, and sometimes, yes, you will hear about people who transition way young.
-If your little one is under three years old, sleeping in their open bed, eleven to twelve hours, all night long with out a fight, then you do you, and don’t worry about it.
-But the majority of people who come to me and listen to this podcast, they want to either prevent the wakings, or they want to be able to solve the wakings, and so if you have a kid under three years old, keep them in a crib.
+Yes, it can vary by each kid, age to age, all the differences, because as another mom has asked, within these questions, she said that eighteen months they transitioned, and sometimes, yes, you will hear about people who transition much younger.
+If your little one is under three years old, sleeping in their open bed, eleven to twelve hours, all night long without a fight, then you do you, and don’t worry about it.
+But the majority of people who come to me and listen to this podcast, want to either prevent the wakings, or they want to be able to solve the wakings, and so if you have a kid under three years old, keep them in a crib.

 The beds are also low enough to the ground that it’s not an issue.
 In fact, the beds we used for the girls have two different height settings.
 We have it on the lowest setting.
 I think we only had one issue ever where she just rolled out of bed for some reason, but she was so low to the ground, I don’t even think it woke her up.
 We personally don’t use bedrails, I would just put the bed on the lowest setting so it’s easier for your kid to get in and out of.

 I think we chose the full size for our oldest because she was all over the place in her bed.
-She was a little more all over the place sleeper.
 Our youngest, she stays in one spot.
 We also didn’t want to pay for another bed later.
 We just wanted to get a good size bed, like I said it comes with two different height settings, so as she gets older, we can just raise it up off the floor a little more, but we shouldn’t have to get her another bed for a while.
 Plus, the room is pretty big.
 Somebody actually commented on this on Instagram today, they said, “Your girls’ room is huge!”
-It’s the third floor of our townhome, and it’s a huge room, which is awesome, but they have their own little bathroom up there too, which is a great space area for them, but it was conducive, we could fit two fulls in there and have plenty of room to walk around in.
+It’s the third floor of our townhome, and it’s a huge room, which is awesome, but they have their own little bathroom up there too, which is a great spacious area for them, but if it was conducive, we could fit two fulls in there and have plenty of room to walk around.